 Similar to the load model, regression is used to estimate the annual growth component.
-That is, if $H_t$ , $M_t$ and $L_t$ are the high, medium and low load forecasts respective then use regression to find a, b and c in
+That is, if H_t , M_t and L_t are the high, medium and low load forecasts respective then use regression to find a, b and c in

-This is exactly the same as in the load model except that the forecasts $H_t$ , $M_t$ and $L_t$ are different and thus when solving for a, b and c the parameters would be different.
+This is exactly the same as in the load model except that the forecasts H_t , M_t and L_t would be different and thus when you solve for a, b and c the parameters would be different.